A comparative study of the correlation between the structure and the dynamics for systems interacting via attractive and repulsive potentials: CORRELATION BETWEEN STRUCTURE AND DYNAMICS AT MICROSCOPIC LEVEL

-In our study, there is no fixed number of communities since our softness distribution for all the particles is continuous.
+In our study, there is no fixed number of communities since our SOP distribution for all the particles is continuous.
 However, in the simplest case, we can divide the system into two communities.
-We assume that particles whose softness values are higher than the average softness value, $\big<S\big>$, are soft particles, and whose softness values are lower than $\big<S\big>$ are hard particles.
+We assume that particles whose SOP are higher than the average SOP value, $\big<1/\beta \Phi_{r}\big>$, are soft particles, and whose SOP are lower than $\big<1/\beta \Phi_{r}\big>$ are hard particles.
 Thus, we have a fraction of hard and soft particles for both LJ and WCA systems.
 We find that this fraction is temperature dependent, and as we go to lower temperatures, the fraction of hard particles increases.
 We now calculate the community information of the hard and soft particles in terms of their local rdf as given by Eq.\ref{entropy_diff}.
 We find that the community information of the more fragile LJ system shows a stronger temperature dependence (Fig. \ref{Fig_Lmax}(e)).
-This implies that as the system goes to lower temperatures, the difference in the local structure of the hard and soft particles increases more for the LJ system.
-The results also clearly show that our SOP, the softness of the local caging potential, is a good predictor of the local structure.
-Similar to the earlier study,\cite{coslovich2020}, the increase in community information is accompanied by the increase in $C_{R}^{*}$ and MI$^{*}$.
-Note that the former is only structural in nature whereas the latter two correlate the structure with the dynamics.
+This implies that as the system goes to lower temperatures, the difference in the local structure of the hard and soft particles increases sharply for the LJ system.
+The results also clearly show that our SOP, the inverse of depth of the local caging potential, is a good predictor of the local structure.
+Similar to the earlier study,\cite{coslovich2020}, the increase in community information is accompanied by the increase in $C_{R}^{*}(1/\beta\Phi_{r},\mu)$ and MI$^{*}(1/\beta\Phi_{r},\mu)$.
+Note that the former is only structural in nature, whereas the latter two correlate the structure with the dynamics.
 Thus we can say that when the local structure of the different communities is different, the dynamics is better correlated with the structure.

+Note that this study aims to understand the system specific role the SOP plays in the dynamics.
+Thus we also plot $C_{R}^{*}(1/\beta\Phi_{r},\mu)$, $MI^{*}(1/\beta\Phi_{r},\mu)$ and $\Delta S_{2}(1/\beta\Phi_{r})$ as a function of inverse of average SOP $\big<1/\beta \Phi_{r}\big>^{-1}$ (Figs. \ref{Fig_Lmax}(b), \ref{Fig_Lmax}(d) and \ref{Fig_Lmax}(f)). $C_{R}^{*}$ and $MI^{*}$ show system specific dependence on the average SOP value.
+At the same value of average SOP, the correlation between the structure and dynamics is higher for the LJ system, and the correlation also grows faster with the decrease of the average SOP value.
+For the same value of average SOP, the difference in the local structure of the hard and soft particles is also wider for the LJ system leading to the higher values of $\Delta S_{2}(1/\beta\Phi_{r})$.
+Thus not only in terms of temperature but also in terms of average SOP, the community information of these two systems is different.